+By getting vaccinated with the coronavirus protective vaccine, you help protect yourself, your family and the most vulnerable members of our society.
 Anyone who resides in Germany, is ordinarily resident in Germany or works in certain care facilities in Germany but does not live in Germany has the right to get the vaccine.

 Work and money

 Individual states, even within the EU, may continue to restrict entry or prescribe quarantine upon entry.
 Before you travel, please familiarise yourself with the current entry restrictions and border controls with the and with the .